Trim 420 Legend

 Hull points (coordinates) are fixed values (read from storage) and - with exception of D0 (D0X) - are not directly editable within the program.

-Output-Parameters are similar to Model-Parameters.
+Output params are similar to Model-Parameters.
 But cannot be directly adjusted at the real boat.
 Attention: When you change these parameter values - Forestay and Shroud will change to fit.

-The memory slots T1 through to T6 have been added only recently.
+The Memory slots T1 through to T6 have been added only recently.
 And reading and writing of data is under review.

 The selection of the Spreader type has also been added back into the app recently.
 This is important for the Cadet class.
 Supporting the Cadet with a built in memory slot of example data may be coming soon.
 It was not necessary for the 420, where spreader type fixed is the default.